Gladiator II: Critical response

-Historical accuracy
+Historical inaccuracy

 Some inaccuracies include the siege of a Numidian city by Roman triremes and the presence of sharks in a naumachia.
 Numidia had already been part of the Roman Empire for about 250 years during the reign of Caracalla.
 University of Chicago historian Shadi Bartsch described the film as "total Hollywood bullshit".
 At the same time, baboons and a rhinoceros showcased on the Colosseum's arena are historically attested, although there is no record of gladiators riding a rhinoceros.

 There could be no naval battles in the Colosseum during the time of Caracalla since the underground structures were equipped for staging traditional gladiatorial fights and wild animals hunting games.
 The complex housed machinery such as winches and lifts and as a result naval games would have been impossible.
 Scholar Ray Laurence noted that "the ancient admiration of those who defy death as gladiators is nicely set out by the film" and that "the culture of gladiators is well presented with a doctor of gladiators".

-The real-life Macrinus was a praetorian prefect of Berber descent from North Africa who became Roman emperor in 217 AD after conspiring against Caracalla and having him murdered.

-The choice of Denzel Washington sparked a controversy in Algeria where many people denounced a "blackwashing" of the historical Berber character, arguing that "Macrinus was not of sub-Saharan African origin.
-This historical revisionism erases North African identities to impose a simplistic and incorrect vision of history”.

-In real life, Macrinus was responsible for civil affairs in Rome and was the first Roman emperor to come from the lower equestrian class and not the highly ranked senatorial class.
-He was not affiliated with gladiators.
-Washington claimed that there were definitely Black people in Rome at the time.
+The casting of Denzel Washington as Macrinus generated discussion regarding historical accuracy.
+The historical Macrinus was born into an equestrian class Berber family in Mauretania Caesariensis, North Africa, and historical records indicate he was a praetorian prefect who dealt with military and legal affairs, rather than a former gladiator owner as depicted in the film.
+The depiction led to criticism in North Africa, particularly among commentators and audiences in Algeria, who accused the production of "blackwashing" and argued that portraying the Berber emperor as a Black sub-Saharan African inaccurately erased North African identity.
+In response, Washington acknowledged that the historical Macrinus was not Black, but noted the historical presence of various African and diverse populations within the Roman Empire during that era.
+The film also attracted attention for Washington's New York accent, with some social media reactions criticizing the perceived historical inauthenticity and use of modern American speech patterns in a film set in ancient Rome.
+Jermaine Bryant, a Roman historian and PhD candidate in Classics at Princeton University, suggested that the filmmakers’ decision to give Washington's character a New York accent could reflect a willingness by Hollywood to challenge the longstanding trope of portraying Romans with British accents and the broader British coding traditionally associated with Roman characters.

 The emperors Caracalla and Geta were not twins—Caracalla was about one year older than Geta.
-The real-life Lucilla was the daughter of Marcus Aurelius and the wife of Lucius Verus, co-emperor with Marcus Aurelius, his adoptive brother.
-One of their sons was named Lucius Verus, as in the film.
-However, Lucilla had died some 20 years before the reign of Caracalla, being murdered on the orders of Emperor Commodus, and her son Lucius had died in childhood.
+They became the joint emperors in 211 on the death of their father, Lucius Septimius Severus (emperor from 193 to 211).
+They hated each other and barely spoke with each other from at least the time of their father's death.
+The two were not at all on friendly terms as depicted in the film.
+Within a year of their becoming co-emperors, Caracalla murdered Geta.
+Macrinus was not involved in this.

+Caracalla went on as emperor until 217 when he was murdered in Syria by one Justin Martialis, a disgruntled soldier, possibly in a conspiracy arranged by Macrinus.